ctrueden/equilibrium/_pages/events/case-15e07.md

 The Brucolac (who used to be known as Cronus) says he remembers "devouring them all, including her.
 But I do not remember who she is."
 Cal thinks Morrigan (?), who wants revenge, may have been devoured by this guy.
 But Vondal said the Flux was caused by elves, and what Cronus is talking about happened a long time ago, much longer than the Flux.

 Oz wants to liberate the halfling ranch.
 The Brucolac asks what our companion would say about that.
 Sophie says the Death Tyrant is dead, so everything is fine now.
-Also she doesn't believe the Brucolac isn't in league with Xaryu, though he says he isn't.
+Also she doesn't believe the Brucolac isn't in league with [Xaryu](../dossiers/xaryu-hive), though he says he isn't.

 Sophie says if he's really thankful to us, he can help us destroy Xaryu.
 And don't eat us while he's doing it, please and thank you!

 The Brucolac says he wants our information if we expect to get anything from him.
 Cal says that he thinks the Ghost sicced the Death Tyrant on him, but the Brucolac thinks he and the Ghost are allies and this is unlikely.
 So I tell him what I saw in my visions.
 He says that information is valuable enough to merit him sending "an agent" with us, if that's what we want.
 Someone who fills a need in our party, someone patient and smart.
 Hey now, I do not say out loud.

-We can choose one of these three: Calderon the Cold, who knows all about spiders and tunnels.
-Orlok, who can find anything and go anywhere.
-Or Elloia Canarl, a consummate hunter (though she might start by hunting Oz, and who could blame her?).
+The Brucolac bids us to consider one of these three: [Calderon the Cold](../dossiers/calderon-the-cold), who knows all about spiders and tunnels.
+[Orlok](../dossiers/orlok), who can find anything and go anywhere.
+Or [Elloia Canarl](../dossiers/elloia-canarl), a consummate hunter (though she might start by hunting Oz, and who could blame her?).

 > Nate: "Let's take the 'they/them' and stir up some may-hem!"
 > Curtis: "Orlok goes by *it*."